Can Brazil protests can be traced back to a 2003 Fifa decision?

 Of all the unimportant things in life, as the wise old saying puts it, football is the most important.
 Which means, wonderful as it is, that the global game comes below education, health and public transport in any rational list of governmental priorities.

-It is the poor standard of these public services which has brought millions of Brazilian people onto the streets.
+It is the poor standard of these public services which has brought onto the streets.
 No-one saw this protest movement coming and no-one knows where it will end.
 Most agree that the complaints are justified.

 "The movement," wrote leading commentator Miriam Leitao on Sunday, "is a diffuse feeling of dissatisfaction at the incapacity of the Brazilian State to meet the people's aspirations."
 The list of grievances leaves next year's World Cup in the firing line - as shown by the mass demonstrations taking place outside Confederations Cup matches.